epiverse-trace/epichains/README.md

 `aggregate()`.
 The aggregated results can also be passed on to `plot()` with its own arguments to customize the resulting plots.

+### Simulation

-Let’s look at a simple example where we simulate a transmission chain with $20$ index cases, a constant generation time of $3$, and a poisson offspring distribution with mean $1$.
+For the simulation functionality, let’s look at a simple example where we simulate a transmission chain with $20$ index cases, a constant generation time of $3$, and a poisson offspring distribution with mean
+$1$.
 We are tracking the chain “size” statistic and will cap all chain sizes at $25$ cases.
 We will then look at the summary of the simulation, and aggregate it into cases per generation, and plot it.

 ``` r
 set.seed(32)